How the Accreditation Portal works

 A Mentoring council has first completed the Excelling accreditation, completing all categories of the Welcoming Cities Standard.
 A Mentoring council has then applied to and been approved by the Welcoming Cities Standard Advisory Committee to be a Mentoring council.

 There are six categories in the Welcoming Cities Standard and each one is comprised of a set of indicators.
-When undertaking an application councils must upload evidence of compliance with these indicators, there must be evidence provided that the indicator is represented in: policy, internally within the council and externally.
-If desired a comment may be added for any piece of evidence.
+When undertaking an application councils must upload evidence of compliance with these indicators, there must be evidence provided that the indicator is represented in: policy, and practice.
+Commentary must be provided to contextualise all evidence.

 Assessment Criteria